 6. Place Your Keyboard At The Right Height

-People often position their keyboard directly on their desk, so it’s just below chest level.
+People often position their keyboards directly on their desks so they’re just below chest level.
 Typing at that height for a long time limits circulation and stresses the joints and nerves in your arms, shoulders, and wrists which can cause numbness and pain in those areas and in your back.
 It can even lead to long-term problems like carpal tunnel syndrome.
 When positioned correctly, your keyboard should be slightly below your elbows.

-Tip – Consider using a keyboard tray that’s placed beneath your desktop.
+Tip – Consider using a keyboard tray placed beneath your desktop.

 Even if you have a great sitting posture, sitting in that position for long periods is not good.
 Remember to stand up and stretch every 15 minutes, and to take a walk around the office every hour to combat stress and strain on your body.